AustonianAI/mcp-estimates/README.md

 - "What are the statistics on all my estimates?"
 - "Show me all unpaid invoices"
 - "Get the database schema so I can build a front-end UI"
+- "Get the API routes so I can build a front-end app"
+- "Show me all the available REST endpoints with their request and response formats"

 ### Running the MCP Server Standalone